EvilAngelPixie/d3js/_posts/2015-04-27-javascript.md

 #### General Tips

 * Try to find a text editor that you like that supports code highlighting, it can make spotting issues much easier.
 * Be aware that markup languages do not handle special characters,< >, apostrophes, or quotation marks elegantly.
-They generally need some help and that help is often in a [Character Entity Reference](http://dev.w3.org/html5/html-author/charref). (`&name;` version should be sufficient in most cases)
+They generally need some help and that help is often in a [Character Entity Reference](http://dev.w3.org/html5/html-author/charref) which you use in your text instead of the problem-character. (`&name;` version should be sufficient in most cases)
 * Be aware that like most programming languages there are 'reserved words' which can't be used for variable names, for example `type`.

 #### HTML